lukaszleszczynski-95/password-generator/README.md

 # Password-generator

-Inspired by Florin Pop and Traversy Media I recreated Password Generator updated and added a few extra features.
+Inspired by Florin Pop and Traversy Media I recreated Password Generator with new styling and added a few extra features.